Parking Lot Vigilantes Abuse Woman in Florida

 Sometimes things aren’t what they seem.
-Debbie Mizrahi, a brain cancer survivor, has experienced abuse from some Margate residents when she parks in disabled parking spaces because the injuries she suffers are not visibly apparent.
+Debbie Mizrahi, a brain cancer survivor, has experienced abuse from some Margate residents when she parks in disabled parking spaces because the injuries she suffers are non-visible disability apparent.

 Her latest bad experience was when she parked in a disabled parking space at the Margate Winn-Dixie and asked a man staring at her and shaking his head if there was something wrong.
 He told her, “You have no right parking here.”